JaviCervera/wiz3d/README.md

-# Tau
+# Micron
-Tau is a minimalist game engine licensed under the Zlib license.
+Micron is a minimalist game engine licensed under the Zlib license.
 Its main features are:

 * Lua scripting
 * OpenGL fixed pipeline graphics.